Is Praziquantel Safe for Nursing Cats?

 Potential Risks

-• Effects on Milk Production: Some medications can affect milk quality and volume.
+• Effects on Milk Production: Certain medications can affect the quantity and quality of milk produced.

 Alternatives to Praziquantel

-If concerns arise regarding praziquantel, alternative treatments may be available.
-Discuss options with your vet that may be safer for nursing cats, ensuring the well-being of both mother and kittens.
+If there are concerns about using praziquantel, discuss alternative treatment options with your veterinarian that might be safer for nursing cats, ensuring the health of both the mother cat and her kittens.

 Influencers and Experts in Cat Health